martinhbramwell/GData_OpenERP_Data_Pump/README.md

 The *Chk* column will turn red and indicate a discrepancy if the *Complete* and *Incomplete* bits do not add up to the *Length* value.
 If you set those values with a discrepancy yourself, and ignore the red flag, then the Pump will throw an error when you run it.
 Also, if a discrepancy shows after the Pump ran, then you know it experienced some other sort of error and could not complete the indicated step.

-The execution of example  with five *Action Steps* and *Complete* and *Incomplete* set to 27 and 4 respectively would produce a result log file like this:
+The execution of an example  with five *Action Steps* and *Complete* and *Incomplete* set to 27 and 4 respectively would produce a result log file like this:

     Task#1 uses the module "MinimalModuleExample".
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~